dankelleher/glass/README.md

 	    }
     }

 You now have a working Glass application.
 Start up the grails project using run-app, and open a browser to the project root.
-You will be redirected to the Google page to  login and provide authorisation for the app to gain access to your Glass timeline.
-Once you have provided access, you will be redirected to whichever controller and action is set in the config.
+You will be redirected to Google to login and provide authorisation for the app to gain access to your Glass timeline.
+Once you have provided authorisation, you will be redirected to whichever controller and action is set in the config.

 ## Plugin Details